-Flies belong to the order Diptera which means that they only have a single pair of wings.
-There are many species of flies and gnats; with most having one thing in common, they are capable of spreading many types of bacteria and pathogens wherever they land.
-Some of the most common fly and gnat species are listed below.
+Flies and gnats have a single pair of wings.
+There are many different species of each, but both are equally capable of spreading bacteria and pathogens wherever they land.
+Some of the most common fly and gnat species include:

-Gnats are typically less than 1/4 of an inch long.
-Many people see these small flies and think they are babies; but they are not.
-They are full grown adults.
-Depending on the species, gnats are yellowish, or tan to dark brown in color.
-Common small fly species include fruit flies, phorid flies, and fungus gnats.
-These flies are all typically associated with areas of high moisture and can become quite problematic in kitchen, pantry, and garbage areas.
-Like most fly species their life cycle, from egg to adult, is very quick – often completed in 8 to 10 days.
+- Gnats (small flies): Gnats are typically smaller than flies—less than ¼-inch long.
+Depending on the species, gnats are yellowish or tan to dark brown in color.
+Common gnat species include fruit flies, phorid flies, and fungus gnats.
+These species are usually found in areas with high moisture and can become quite problematic in the kitchen, pantry, and garbage areas.

-Bottle flies (blow flies) are a large species of fly.
-Adults can range in size from 3/8th – 5/8th of an inch in length.
+- Bottle flies: Bottle flies or blow flies are a large species of fly.
+Adults can range in size from ⅜ to ⅝ inch in length.
 They are metallic green, blue, or copper in color.
-An interesting fact about bottle flies is that they are a species associated with dead animals and people – forensic entomologists use the developmental stage of the bottle fly to determine time of death.
-In and around homes, bottle flies can also be found infesting areas where there are piles of garbage, piles of decaying vegetation, and animal feces.
+Around homes, bottle flies are found infesting areas where there are piles of garbage, decaying vegetation, and animal feces.

-Proper sanitation and food storage practices are key ways to help prevent problems with flies and gnats.
-Outside of your home, you should make sure that any outdoor garbage cans have tight fitting lids and that they are stored a distance away from the exterior of your home.
-If compost piles are on your property, place them a distance away from your home and keep covered, and vegetable gardens should be maintained so that any fallen vegetables are picked up and discarded.
-If you own pets, make sure to pick up their waste daily and dispose of it properly.
+Proper sanitation and food storage practices are essential to preventing problems with flies and gnats.
+All outdoor garbage cans must have tight-fitting lids and be stored a safe distance away from the exterior of your home.
+Compost piles should be placed away from your home and kept covered.
+Vegetable gardens should be maintained and any fallen vegetables should be picked up and discarded.
+All pet waste should be removed and disposed of properly.

-Getting rid of a fly problem can be a difficult and frustrating task.
-The easiest and most effective way to get rid of a fly problem in your home is to contact a professional.
+Eliminating flies and gnats can be a difficult and frustrating task.
+The easiest and most effective form of fly and gnat removal in your home is contacting a professional.

-At ChemTec Pest Control our professionals will be able to correctly identify the fly species that is invading your home and provide a specific treatment plan to get rid of the flies as safely, effectively, and environmentally friendly as possible.
-With continued fly control through our home pest control programs you can protect your home and family from nuisance flies and the diseases that they spread.
+At ChemTec Pest Control, our professionals can correctly identify the fly species invading your home and provide a specific treatment plan to get rid of the flies as safely, effectively, and environmentally friendly as possible.
+With continued fly control through our home pest control programs, you can protect your home and family from nuisance flies and the diseases they spread.

-For help with a fly problem in your home, contact the fly control experts at ChemtTec today!
+For gnat and fly removal in your home, contact the experts at ChemTec today!